dstrohmaier/SeCoDa/README.md

 Publications using this dataset must include a reference to the following publication:

 <pre>
 SeCoDa: Sense Complexity Dataset.
 David Strohmaier, Sian Gooding, Shiva Taslimipoor, Ekaterina Kochmar.
-Proceedings of the 12th Conference on Language Resources and Evaluation (LREC 2020), pages 5964–5969
+Proceedings of the 12th Conference on Language Resources and Evaluation (LREC 2020), pages 5964–5969, Marseille, 11–16 May 2020
 <\pre>

 # Repository Content